We’ll look at all relevant information against the eligibility requirements to decide if you’re still eligible for the NDIS. We’ll do this after:

 You’ll need to ask for an internal review within 3 months after we tell you in writing that we revoked your status as a participant.
 You can ask us to stop our internal review at any time.

 If you don’t agree with the internal review decision, you can then ask for an external review.
-This means the Administrative Appeals Tribunal will decide if we made the right decision.
+This means the Administrative Review Tribunal will decide if we made the right decision.
+Learn more on the Administrative Review Tribunal website.

-If we decide you’re not eligible, you can apply again, unless you have requested a review of that decision and are waiting for a decision to be made
+If we decide you’re not eligible, you can apply again, unless you’ve requested a review of that decision and are waiting for a decision to be made.

 What if you become a participant again because of an internal or external review?